If you like it, save it!

-- In a bowl, combine milk, egg yolks, zest and grapefruit juice.
+- In a bowl, combine condensed milk, egg yolks, zest, and grapefruit juice.
 Stir until smooth.
 Let stand 15 minutes or so.

 - When the tart shell is done, remove to a cooling rack for at least 10 minutes.
-Reduce heat to 350 degrees F.
+Reduce heat to 350° F.

 - Pour custard into tart shell and bake for 20 minutes, or until set in the middle.

 - Remove to a cooling rack for 15 minutes and refrigerate for a few hours to serve cold (or leave out to serve at room temperature).

-- Unmold and serve slices of the tart with whipped cream and a segment of grapefruit dredged in turbinado sugar, for a yummy sweet, sour and crunchy bite.
+- To serve, unmold the tart and serve slices of the tart with whipped cream and a segment of grapefruit dredged in turbinado sugar for a yummy sweet, sour, and crunchy bite.

 - This recipe was entered in the contest for Your Best Citrus Recipe